Beach, Amy (Marcy Cheney), 1867-1944

 Biography

-Amy Marcy Cheney Beach was the foremost American composer of the Romantic period and the first American woman to achieve major success as a composer.
-She was born September 5, 1867, in Henniker, New Hampshire, the only child of Charles Abbott Cheney and Clara Imogene Marcy Cheney.
-A child prodigy, Beach received her first musical instruction from her mother, composed her first work at age four (Mamma’s Waltz), and began performing publicly at age seven.
+Amy Marcy Cheney Beach (September 5, 1867-December 27, 1944) was a white American composer of the Romantic period and the first American woman to achieve major success as a composer.
+She was born in Henniker, New Hampshire, the only child of Charles Abbott Cheney and Clara Imogene Marcy Cheney.
+Beach received her first musical instruction from her mother, composed her first work at age four (Mamma’s Waltz), and began performing publicly at age seven.

-Her development was watched closely by a circle in Boston society which included Longfellow, Oliver Wendell Holmes, William Mason and Dr. Henry Harris Aubrey Beach.
+Amy Cheney and Dr. Henry Harris Aubrey Beach were married in 1885, at which point Amy Cheney began using the name Mrs. H.H.A.
+Beach professionally.
 Dr. Beach was a socially prominent physician, a lecturer on anatomy at Harvard, and a well-schooled amateur singer and pianist.
-Amy Cheney and Dr. H.H.A.
-Beach were married in 1885, at which point Amy Cheney began using the name Mrs. H.H.A.
-Beach professionally.
-Following the expectations of Victorian society, Beach curtailed her touring and spent her days at home composing.
+Following the marriage, Beach curtailed her touring and spent her days at home composing.

 Many of Beach’s works were granted premières by major orchestras, such as Mass in Eb, Op.
 5, performed by the Handel and Haydn Society of Boston in 1892; the concert aria Eilende Wolken, Op.
 18, performed by the New York Philharmonic Society also in 1892; and Symphony in E-Minor, Op.
 32, performed by the Boston Symphony Orchestra in 1896.
 Other works were the result of commissions, such as Festival Jubilate, Op.
 17, composed for the dedication (May 1, 1893) of the Women’s Building for the World’s Columbian Exposition in Chicago; Song of Welcome, Op.
 42, for the Trans-Mississippi Exposition (1898); and Panama Hymn, Op.
 74, for the International Exposition in San Francisco (1915).
 These were the first occasions on which many musical organizations performed music by a female composer.
 Beach’s Symphony in E-Minor (also known as Gaelic Symphony) is acknowledged as the first symphony composed by an American woman.

 Dr. Beach died June 28, 1910, and on September 5, 1911, Amy Beach sailed for Europe to begin three years of touring as a performer in Paris, Rome, Hamburg, Leipzig, Berlin, and many other major European cities.
 At the outbreak of the First World War in Europe, Beach returned to the United States, eventually settling in New York City.
-A triumph for the American musical environment, Beach was already scheduled for 30 tour dates on both coasts prior to her arrival stateside.
-As was her routine, she would perform concerts throughout winter and spend summers composing at her home in Centerville on Cape Cod, a home purchased solely with the proceeds from her song Ecstasy.
+Beach had already been scheduled for 30 tour dates on both coasts prior to her arrival stateside.
+She would perform concerts throughout winter and spend summers composing at her home in Centerville on Cape Cod, a home purchased with the proceeds from her song “Ecstasy".

-In 1921, Beach became a fellow at the MacDowell Colony in Peterborough, New Hampshire, where she developed friendships with other artists there, among them playwright Thornton Wilder.
+In 1921, Beach became a fellow at the MacDowell Colony in Peterborough, New Hampshire.
 Over the next twenty years she composed many of her later works at the artist colony, including the piano pieces The Hermit Thrush at Eve and The Hermit Thrush at Morn, and the one-act opera Cabildo.
 In 1928, Beach received an honorary Master of Arts degree from the University of New Hampshire.
 Hailed as one of America’s most prominent composers and performers, she was granted two retrospective concerts of her songs and orchestral music on her 75th birthday.

-Beach’s legacy created remarkable breakthroughs for others, particularly women, in music.
 Many of her works show the influence of late Romantic American composers such as Horatio Parker, Edward MacDowell, Arthur Foote and George Chadwick; but she also reflected the ideas of Brahms and Debussy.
-These influences are not absolutely direct, but subtle, for the majority of her compositions consist of her own idiomatic style (both delicate and elaborate) and her natural gift for melody.
 She is best known for her songs, symphony, and the opera Cabildo; and was recognized for her early contribution to the preservation, documentation and transcription of American birdsongs.

 Amy Cheney Beach died December 27, 1944, of heart failure.